Frosthaven/multilauncher/README.md

 You can find the latest `multilaunch.zip` on the [releases](https://github.com/Frosthaven/multilauncher/releases) page under "Assets".

 # Configuration
-The `multilaunch.json` configuration file has the following sections:
+The `multilaunch.json` configuration file has the following sections and values:

 * `app`: This is the configuration section for your main program you intend to launch.
   * `launch_path` is the full path to the main application's executable